yunshengtian/DGEMO/README.md

   conda activate mobo
   ```

-  Install other dependencies by pip:
+  Install another package by pip (which is used by DGEMO):

   ```
-  pip install -r requirements.txt
+  pip install pygco
   ```

 - If the pip installed pymoo is not compiled (will raise warning when running the code), you can clone the pymoo github repository, compile and install this module as described [here](https://pymoo.org/installation.html#development), to gain extra speed-up compared to uncompiled version.